octospacc/sitoctt/en/miscellanea/Raccolta-del-Riso.md

 Rice Collection - or, to put it more correctly, collection of my ricing: interface customizations made to my operating systems.

 In the Linux community, the terms "rice" and "ricing" are common to refer to a variety of DIY cosmetic customizations that hobbyists do for a variety of reasons.
-Just read a discussion like [this](https://web.archive.org/web/20220907203523/https://teddit.net/r/unixporn/comments/3iy3wd/stupid_question_what_is_ricing){[:MdTgtBlank:]}, though , to understand that the consensus on the origin of the term is not very solid.
+It is enough to read a discussion like [this](https://web.archive.org/web/20220907203523/https://teddit.net/r/unixporn/comments/3iy3wd/stupid_question_what_is_ricing), however, to understand that the consensus on The origin of the term is not very solid.
 So, we don't care. 🙄

 The practice of ricing is not limited to Linux, as it can be implemented on virtually any system.
 Me, however: